Assasinphoenix/pyqt5-tutorial/lineedit.rst

 =======
 Example
 =======
-Below is an example of an LineEdit:
+Below is an example of a LineEdit:

 .. literalinclude:: _examples/lineedit.py